Athou/commafeed/README.md

 - Environment variables (keys in UPPER_CASE)
 - a `.env` file in the working directory (keys in UPPER_CASE)

-The properties file is recommended because CommaFeed will be able to warn about invalid properties and typos.
+When in doubt, the properties file is recommended because CommaFeed will be able to warn about invalid properties and typos.

 All [CommaFeed settings](https://athou.github.io/commafeed/documentation) are optional and have sensible default values.